x39OME/Recipe-App-AI/README.md

     Add a recent section in the home screen with the horizontal scrollable list of my last few generated recipes.

+5 > Add a camera screen where I can take a photo of my ingredients and the AI figures what's in the picture.
+Show the
+  identified ingredients as little chips that I can tap and remove if they are wrong.
+Then let me generate a recipe from
+  whatever is left.
+Put a gallery button next to the shutter button so I can also pick a photo from my camera roll instead of taking a new one.
+It should go through this thing.
+I'm going to use the same scanning flow when generating the
+  recipe and make sure it uses my dietary preferences and allergies from settings.
+  Also
+* Change the home icon to a fork and knife.

+* When I generate a recipe, the images don't appear.
+Why?
+Please investigate the cause of the problem and let me know what it is and how to fix it.

 ```

 ## Preview Final Project